Disclosure: We may receive commissions when you click our links and make purchases. However, our opinions are not for sale.

 The Classic fuzz does feature a switchable buffer that is designed to help reduce some of the high-frequency suck that can happen when you combine the fuzz with a wah (which is a fantastic tone combination!).

-While it sonically doesn’t really deviate from the tone of a silicon fuzz face, the classic fuzz is a great option if you’re looking for a smaller and more standard-sized housing.
+While it sonically doesn’t really deviate from the tone of a Silicon Fuzz Face, the classic fuzz is a great option if you’re looking for smaller and more standard-sized housing.